-(Bethel) - The Alaska Department of Fish and Game plans to capture and collar moose October 12 through October 17 along the Yukon River in Game Management Unit 18.
+(Bethel) - The Alaska Department of Fish and Game plans to capture and collar moose April 9 through April 17 along the Yukon River in Game Management Unit 18.
 Because sedatives routinely used to immobilize captured moose may linger in the meat for up to 30 days, moose harvested within 30 days of being collared should not be consumed.

-Captured moose will be tagged with a label stating, "If harvested before 11/30/2024 DO NOT CONSUME Call (907) 543-1678."
-Hunters are asked to avoid harvesting collared moose until December 2024.
-A state and federal moose hunting season remains open through April 30, 2025 along the Yukon and Johnson Rivers in Unit 18.
+Captured moose will be tagged with a label stating, "If harvested before 5/31/2025 DO NOT CONSUME Call (907) 543-1678."
+Hunters are asked to avoid harvesting collared moose for the remainder of the 2024-2025 hunting season.
+A state and federal moose hunting season remains open through April 30, 2025, along the Yukon and Johnson Rivers in Unit 18.